 - Entering into a contract with the department or into a sub-contract with a qualified provider

 The contract guidelines contain supplemental process information provided to corporations who will be contracting with the Department to provide services to persons with developmental disabilities.
 All contractors should review the contents of these guidelines to be aware of specific provisions that affect the current contract.
 Proposals not complying with the procedures outlined in these guidelines will be considered incomplete.
-A sample of the DDP Contract Guidelines can be found here.
+Please contact your local DDP Office for a copy of a sample contract.

 A contract for a Provider to provide developmental disabilities services to eligible persons is a written agreement between the Department and a Provider that describes what the duties and responsibilities of each party are and that provides for compensation for the services provided.

 A sample DDP contract for licensed professionals (Board Certified Behavior Analyst, Physical Therapist, Licensed Mental Health Professional, etc) can be obtained by contacting your local DDP Office.

 A subcontract for a Provider to provide a specific developmental disabilities service to eligible persons is a written agreement between a DDP Provider and another qualified party that can provide some services, usually specialized, to the DDP Provider client.
 Providers who subcontract must have a DDP contract and be designated an Organized Health Care Delivery System (OHCDS).
 Examples would include services such as speech therapy or physical therapy.
 A copy of a sample DDP contract can be obtained by contacting the local DDP Office.

 Subcontracting entities -- like a physical therapist or speech therapist or dentist -- have the option of contracting –